 I hope I answered your question about how to get bad reviews removed from Yelp.

-To summarize, if the review is truthful, your best bet is to seek out the best online reputation management services and organically bury any negative material through reputation management SEO and premium content placement.
+To summarize, if the review is truthful, your best bet is to seek out the best online reputation management services and organically bury any negative material.
 However, if you’re dealing with a fake yelp review you should reach out to their support team to file a complaint.